NCAR/earthcube-program-analysis/docs/_sources/findings/altmetrics.md

 ## Charts and Graphs

-* charts or graphs have yet to be produced for this data
+* there are no charts or graphs for this data

 <!--
 * download [png (small)](/analysis/notebooks/outputs/stub), [png (large)](/analysis/notebooks/outputs/stub)
 -->